Yorkshire Coffee Roaster since 2008 - Friendly & Proudly Independent

 Many roasters will roast their coffee, bag it up, seal it and ship it out within hours of roasting.
 Some roasters are aware of this to an extent and will therefore leave their roasted coffee to rest for a day before bagging it.
 This allows for this excess gas to be released more effectively.
 Here at Limini Coffee, we aim to rest your coffee for a few days.
 Filter style coffees a couple of days, espresso style coffees a little longer.
 We work hard to maintain stock levels just right so that your coffee arrives ready to brew.

 If you have received a large order of bags of coffee you may have noticed that some bags look to be filled with gas, whilst others from the same roast are not.
-The cause of this is often due to the coffee resting in boxes before being shipped.
+The cause of this is often due to the coffee sitting in boxes before being shipped.
 The bags at the bottom of a box will release these gases more readily via the one way air valve due to the weight imposed on them.

 Why bag it so quickly then?
 When not sealed in, our coffee is subject to external factors such as oxygen, humidity and foreign odours.
 Not bagging our coffee quick enough could mean the flavour is altered and therefore inconsistent from roast to roast.
 The discussion here therefore is really about how long should we allow a ‘bag’ of coffee to rest, allowing for large levels of gases to be released from the beans and allowing the further development of the coffee’s aromatics.